LeaKaftan/leakaftan/content/research/index.md

 ### Current working papers

-_title hidden for review_, currently under review with _Politics and Governance_
+_title hidden for review_, revise and resubmit with _Politics and Governance_

-"Anti-democratic authoritarians, democratic populists?
-The support for (liberal) democracy among authoritarian, populist and radical Western Europeans", manuscript available on request
+_title hidden for review_, revise and resubmit with _Political Studies_

 <!---"The Battle for Democracy.
 How Mainstream Parties Defend Liberal Democracy Against Radical Right-Wing Parties' Attacks", together with Jan Schwalbach--->